top of page

 In the embrace of Bridges Family Resource Center, parents find more than just support they find a refuge where education and encouragement flow freely.
 This sanctuary shields against the harsh winds of homelessness, violence, isolation, and crime, weaving tapestry of resilience and strength.

-Bridges SafeHouse Team
+Bridges Safehouse Team

 OUR STORY